macrat/ayd/README.md

 #### tcp:

-Connect to TCP and check the service listening or not.
+Connect to TCP and check if the service is listening or not.

 `tcp://` will select IPv4 or IPv6 automatically.
-You can use `tcp4://` or `tcp6://` to choose IP protocol version.
+But you can also use `tcp4://` or `tcp6://` to choose IP protocol version.

 TCP will timeout in 10 seconds and report as failure.